jinzhao-sun/jinzhao-sun.github.io/_pages/openings.md

 author_profile: true
 ---

-We are looking for highly motivated students and researchers to visit or join our team.
+We are looking for highly motivated PhD students and researchers to visit or join our group in advancing the frontiers of quantum computing, quantum information and quantum simulation.

 We welcome and support applications for individual postdoctoral research fellowships.
 1. [Marie Skłodowska-Curie Postdoctoral Fellowship (MSCA)](https://www.qmul.ac.uk/spcs/ctp/opportunities/fellowships/), QMUL internal deadline in early July, decision in February